I AM Noticed Core Content

 Supplies needed: Journal or paper, writing and drawing supplies

-Remember you spend more time with yourself than with any other person on the planet.
-So how are you?
+Instruct the students to write a new letter to self.
+Ask them to use the art of discovery and ask questions like: How are you?
 Have you been practicing the I AM Noticed Cycle?
 Do you feel more confident?
 How have you grown since the last letter you wrote to yourself?

 After each student has had a chance to write a new letter to self, you may want to suggest they reread the first letter to self from lesson 1.1.
+Seeing our own growth over time can be really inspiring.

 Do you remember this fun fact from our very first lesson???
 Research shows that self-awareness is directly related to both emotional intelligence and success.
-Self -awareness helps us make more informed decisions and contribute to our own overall well being.
+Self -awareness helps us make more informed decisions and contribute to our own overall well-being.

 Practice